Doing Business As Certificate Massachusetts

 Making Changes to Your Business

 Before your business expires, you must complete a Statement of Discontinuance, Change of Residence Form in these circumstances:

 - One of the owners of your business is retiring or withdrawing from the business.

 - The business location changes.

 If you need help with obtaining a doing business as certificate in Massachusetts, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.